 6. Know that there is so much to live for

-It can be very painful to want to pause just because we’ve lost someone that was such a huge part of our lives.
+It can be very painful and you may want to pause just because you’ve lost someone that was such a huge part of your life.

 It’s okay to pause – it’s not okay to stop.

-Your life is so much more than your parents, your siblings, your friends, and your pets.
+Your life is so much more than your parents, your siblings, your friends, your partner, or your pets.

 It’s up to you to see how many things life has to offer.